Our Fresco Institute Care Team

 Social workers are uniquely qualified to assess psychosocial needs, provide psychological counseling, help patients to understand and implement their treatment plans, assist in long-term planning, and make referrals to support and wellness resources in the community and in the home.
-Learn more about our social workers.
+Learn more about our social work services.

 Psychiatrists can help you manage the psychological impact of Parkinson’s disease or other movement disorders.
-Our psychiatrists work with you to determine your specific needs and then tailor a treatment plan that may include individual therapy, group therapy, family therapy, and medications to help manage specific symptoms and behaviors.
+We work with you to select a psychiatrist in the community who can determine your specific needs and tailor a treatment plan that may include individual therapy, group therapy, family therapy, and medications to help manage specific symptoms and behaviors.

 Services Available at Rusk Rehabilitation